 The artist Lois Dodd describes painters today as a medieval group doing their medieval thing and getting something out of it.
 I like that thought.
 While everybody is making instant, multiple pictures with their i-phone, a painter is slowly observing, mixing color, applying paint, evaluating, and re-painting, for hours, days, sometimes years on just one painting.
 That’s what painters have been doing ever since Giotto and it’s what I get to do everyday.

-This is the first issue of what I intend to be a monthly newsletter.
+This is the first issue of what I intend to be a quarterly newsletter.
 It will be a way of sharing my experience as an artist now and over the last 40 years.
 I hope you enjoy it.

 Show in 2020!